BlogSmall Business20 Beyond Easy Polymer Clay Crafts That Sell Like Hotcakes

 I’ve watched crafters consistently sell these miniature succulent arrangements for $15-25 each because they solve a real problem—adding life to sterile office environments without maintenance headaches.

 Create tiny barrel cacti, echeveria rosettes, and jade plants using green, blue-green, and purple clays.
-Mount them in small terracotta-colored pots with realistic “soil” textures.
+Mount them in small craft pots with realistic “soil” textures.

 Office workers can’t resist these permanent plants that brighten their desks, and you’ll dominate this lucrative niche market.